Tenza/configurations/ArchLinux Installation/README.md

 > sudo pacman -S ntfs-3g
 sudo nano /etc/fstab

+*With dmask and fmask flags.*

 Desktop:

 Besides mounting on boot, we will set access permissions to only the created user.
 I do this because I have some untrusted programs running on locked accounts, i.e Skype.
+But this apporach has a big downside, we will not be able to change permissions on the fly.

 > /dev/sdb1 /media/Dados1 ntfs defaults,uid=1000,dmask=027,fmask=137 0 0
 /dev/sdc1 /media/Dados2 ntfs defaults,uid=1000,dmask=027,fmask=137 0 0